hainesgreg/100-days-of-code/log.md

 ### Day 4: Monday 28th, Nov 2022

 **What I Covered Today**: Started learning Lists[] and indexing them today.
 Also got exposure to the more built-in functions, random and split.
+Not feeling very well today so its been a pretty slow day, finding it hard to concentrate.

 **Thoughts**